vscv/NaiveSAM/README.md

 - **If you have multiple videos, repeat tagging before Step 5.**
   ```
     5. Sort out and pack to YOLO-seg dataset
-    Note: If you have multiple videos, please repeat the tagging process for all videos before compiling the complete dataset.
+    Note: If you have multiple videos, please repeat the tagging process for all videos before compiling the complete YOLO dataset.
     ```

 - **SAM2 + Hydra Path Issue**